pennlabs/infrastructure/terraform/README.md

 terraform apply
 ```

+If you run into any issues, a second `terraform apply` usually solves them.

 At this point the Chronos cluster will be deployed but vault won't yet be configured correctly.
 There will likely be a lot of errors in K8s due to missing secrets.
 Ignore those for now.

 Create the following DNS records where `x.x.x.x` is the IP address of traefik (Traefik's IP can be found in the DigitalOcean Loadbalancer page)